 Suppose you are a long-term investor.
 You have invested in the stocks of a company for the next 15-20 years.
 Now, if the company does not give any dividends, although your net worth will be increasing, there is no way for you to make money until you sell the stocks.
-Even though your investment value is growing, however, you won’t receive any cash in the hand unless you sell.
+Even though your investment value is growing, however, you won’t receive any cash in your hand unless you sell.

 Nonetheless, if the company gives a regular dividend, say 2-4% a year, then you can are receiving some returns from your investments.
 Here, your capital is growing as you’ve not sold your stocks.
-Along with it, you’re also receiving some dividends being a loyal shareholder of the company.
+Along with it, you’re also receiving some dividends from being a loyal shareholder of the company.

 In addition, a regular dividend is also a sign of a healthy company.
 An entity that has given consistent dividends (moreover year-on-year consistently growing dividends) to its shareholders for the last 5-10 consecutive years, can be considered a financially healthy company.
-On the contrary, the companies that give irregular dividends (or skip dividends in a bad economy or during market crashes) can not be considered financially sound companies.
+On the contrary, companies that give irregular dividends (or skip dividends in a bad economy or during market crashes) can not be considered financially sound companies.
 Therefore, big dividend yields can be an incredibly attractive feature of stock for long-term value investors.

 Now that we have understood the basics of dividends, let us learn a few of the important financial terms that are frequently used while analyzing dividends (before we look into the best dividend stocks in India).